bioart/bioart.space/README.md

 Create a new file in any of these folders to get started.

+### Adding To The Navigation Bar

+The links in the navigation bar are generated from data within [_config.yml](https://github.com/bioart/bioart.space/blob/master/_config.yml#L34).
+You can edit it from prose.io.

 ### Working With Images

 Drag-and-drop an image right onto the editing window to insert it.